andrewfulrich/mowdown/readme.md

-  excludeCss:[], //a list of css script link hrefs to not include in the final output prependJsUrls:[], //a list of script sources to prepend to the final output (for things like polyfill/libs you would locally serve for local dev but get from a cdn for prod) prependCssUrls:[] //a list of css url to prepend to the final output (for things you'd get from a cdn for prod but locally for local dev)
+  excludeCss:[], //a list of css script link hrefs to not include in the final output prependJsUrls:[], //a list of script sources to prepend to the final output (for things like polyfill/libs you would locally serve for local dev but get from a cdn for prod) prependCssUrls:[] //a list of css url to prepend to the final output (for things you'd get from a cdn for prod but locally for local dev) excludeFoldersFromCopy:[] //see the below section (better readability) }
-}
 ```
+## About excludeFoldersFromCopy option

+By default, mowdown copies everything it didn't already touch in the sourcefolder over to the destination folder, just to make sure it got everything needed for the site to run.
+Use this array of folder paths to exclude folders within the sourcefolder from being copied over